Georgi-Benchev/Telerik-Academy-Projects/README.md

-# Telerik-Academy-Projects
+# Telerik-Academy-CodingTasks
-This repo contains projects i did at Telerik Academy - Alpha program with Java
+This repo contains codingTasks i did at Telerik Academy - Alpha program with Java